STOP JUDGING WOMEN WITH TATTOOS

 Of course like most things on this planet we call Earth there is a double standard.
-Now, my father, uncle, and even some of my male cousins are tatted out the wazoo, and with stupid tattoos at that.
-But still my dad’s favorite thing to say is “You know you’ll have to wear a wedding dress one day, right?” *insert eye roll here*… He and my mother also seem to think I’m going to convert to a nun by the time I turn 35 years old and will repent all my sins including all of my tattoos.
+Now, my father, uncle, and even some of my male cousins are tatted out the wazoo, (most of which aren’t even cool LOL).
+But still my dad’s favorite thing to say is “You know you’ll have to wear a wedding dress one day, right?” *insert eye roll here*… He and my mother also seem to think I’m going to convert to a nun by the time I turn 35 years old and will repent all my sins and suddenly remove all of my tattoos.

 The tattoos I chose are deeply personal and part of my story that I’d like to share with the world.
-I mean, nobody really knows what will happen in the next ten years but I know for the past ten years I have been yearning to get inked, but I was always fearful of the perception of a young woman with tattoos.
+I mean, nobody really knows what will happen in the next ten years but I know for the past ten years I have been yearning to get inked, but I was always fearful of the perception I’d give off as a young black woman with tattoos.

-Even in the industry itself people look at gender first, then their body of work.
-For years I have been a fan of the show Ink Master, they just recently had their first female winner in 2016 after eight seasons!
-Female artists are extremely hard to come by and the lack of them from a customer point of view would lead you to believe that their work is sub par, which is not the case whatsoever!
+Just like most fields of work people look at gender first, THEN that person’s body of work.
+For years I have been a fan of the show Ink Master.
+Though the show began in 2012, they JUST had their first female winner in 2016 after eight seasons!
+Female artists are extremely hard to come by and the lack of them from a customer point of view would lead you to believe that their work is sub par, which is not the case AT ALL!